-With the help of the advisor, each candidate plans a program of study to satisfy the requirements of the selected master's program.

-In order to establish definite goals as well as intermediate objectives, a periodic checklist and definite timetable will be mutually agreed upon by the candidate and advisor.
+- With the help of the advisor, each candidate plans a program of study to satisfy the requirements of the selected graduate program. - In order to establish definite goals as well as intermediate objectives, a periodic checklist and definite timetable will be mutually agreed upon by the candidate and advisor.